tangentyh/notes-of-tan/docs/backend/database.md

 1. DBMS architecture
    ![](./images/sql3.png)
    - memory based, disk based
-     - durability of memory based stores — logs and checkpointing: backup copy updated by asynchronous batches
+     - durability of memory based stores — logs and checkpointing
    - column oriented or row oriented — how the data is stored on disk: row- or column-wise
-     - column oriented stores — values for the same column are stored contiguously on disk, a good fit for analytical workloads that compute aggre‐ gates
+     - column oriented stores — values for the same column are stored contiguously on disk, a good fit for analytical workloads that compute aggregates
        - two pioneer column-oriented stores — MonetDB and C-Store
-       - ID and virtual ID — row identifier for each value or use offset as implicit ID
+       - redundant row ID or virtual ID — row ID kept for each value or use offset as implicit ID, to reconstruct the row for things like joins, filtering, and multirow aggregates
+     - wide column stores — e.g. BigTable, HBase, as a multidimensional map, columns are grouped into column families (usually storing data of the same type), and inside each column family, data is stored row-wise, no relation with column oriented stores
-   - storage structure variables — Buffering, Immutability, and Ordering
+   - storage structure variables — buffering, immutability, and ordering

 1. files
    - data files